idzafic/natID/README.md

     - macOS: Xcode
     - Linux: Qt Creator or Visual Studio Code

+## Video Installation Instructions

+Windows (Visual Studio) Initial Setup, Update, and error detection via ba.natID floder with logs: https://youtu.be/ftJBRGf_Bu4

+Linux setup and update for Visual Studio Code: https://youtu.be/umfNY0fspdg

+MacOS (arm and x64) setup and update for XCode: https://youtu.be/l2a3m7a6jrk

+2. Set Up in the HOME Folder
+  - Place the repository in your HOME folder.
+  - The framework uses two subfolders: Work and other_bin, which must also be located in your HOME folder.
+  - On Windows, ensure the HOME environment variable is defined.

 ## Demo Projects

 Demo projects are located in Work/CppProjects.